Azure-Samples/azure-search-python-samples/Quickstart/README.md

 # Python sample for an Azure Search quickstart

+Demonstrates connecting to Azure Search, creating and loading an index consisting of fictitious hotel data, and running queries.
+A Jupyter Python Notebook is used to run this code.
+Calls to Azure Search are through the REST APIs

-This sample is a Jupyter Python3 .ipynb file used in [Quickstart: Create and query an Azure Search index using a Jupyter Python notebook](https://docs.microsoft.com/azure/search/search-get-started-python).
-It demonstrates a connection to Azure Search, creating and loading an index, and query execution.
+This sample is a Jupyter Python3 .ipynb file used in [Quickstart: Create and query an Azure Search index using a Jupyter Python notebook](https://docs.microsoft.com/azure/search/search-get-started-python)

 ## Contents